NMR evidence for an antisite-induced magnetic moment on Bi in a topological insulator heterostructure MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$: Results and Discussion

 where $\gamma$ is the gyromagnetic ratio, characteristic for a specific nucleus and $\vec{B}_{eff}$ denotes the strength of the effective magnetic field at the nucleus site, which in the absence of an external magnetic field is practically equal to the hyperfine field $\vec{B}_{hf}$.

-The main contribution to hyperfine field comes from the contact Fermi term $\vec{B}_{hf}^{cf}$, which is due to the interaction of nuclear magnetic moment with the electronic magnetic moment of the same atom $\vec{B}_{hf}^{cf,core}$ and directed antiparallel to this moment.
+The main contribution to hyperfine field comes from the contact Fermi term $\vec{B}_{hf}^{cf}$, which is due to the electronic magnetic moment of the same atom and directed antiparallel to this moment.
 Therefore the respective upshift or downshift of the NMR frequency in presence of the external field is a fingerprint of antiparallel/parallel alignment of the magnetic moment vs. the field direction.
-In addition, magnetic moments of the surrounding atoms may also contribute to a hyperfine field, even on nuclei of non-magnetic ions, providing a transferred hyperfine field $\vec{B}_{hf}^{cf,trans}$ \cite{Jedryka21}, which is typically at least one order of magnitude smaller than the on-site term:
+In addition, magnetic moments of the surrounding atoms may also contribute to a hyperfine field, providing a transferred hyperfine field $\vec{B}_{hf}^{cf,trans}$ \cite{Jedryka21}:

 where the A and $A'$ denote the respective hyperfine interaction constants.